Table of Contents

 - Does your substance use cause problems with life activities (e.g., dropping grades in school, missing work or poor job performance, trouble in relationships with friends or family)?

+Answering yes to just one of these questions can indicate that you may have a substance use problem.
 Substance abuse and addiction are less about how much or how often a substance is used and more about whether substance use causes problems in your life.
 If drinking or using drugs is causing problems for you, it is important for you to get help.

 For many people struggling with substance abuse or addiction, recognizing you have a problem is the first step toward health and recovery.
 It is a step that can take enormous courage and strength.
 So can the next step: deciding to make a change.
 The good news is that with support and treatment, change is possible.